 Create a legacy.
 Preparing a memorial, planting a tree in memory of your pet, compiling a photo album or scrapbook, or otherwise sharing the memories you enjoyed with your pet, can create a legacy to celebrate the life of your animal companion.
 Remembering the fun and love you shared with your pet can help you to eventually move on.

 Look after yourself.
 The stress of losing a pet can quickly deplete your energy and emotional reserves.
 Looking after your physical and emotional needs will help you get through this difficult time.
-Eat a healthy diet, get plenty of sleep, and exercise regularly to release endorphins and help boost your mood.
+Spend time face to face with people who care about you, eat a healthy diet, get plenty of sleep, and exercise regularly to release endorphins and help boost your mood.

 If you have other pets, try to maintain your normal routine.
 Surviving pets can also experience loss when a pet dies, or they may become distressed by your sorrow.
-Maintaining their daily routines, or even increasing exercise and play times, will not only benefit the surviving pets but can also help to elevate your outlook too.
+Maintaining their daily routines, or even increasing exercise and play times, will not only benefit the surviving pets but can also help to elevate your mood and outlook, too.

 As we age, we experience an increasing number of major life changes, including the loss of beloved friends, family members, and pets.
 The death of a pet can hit retired seniors even harder than younger adults who may be able to draw on the comfort of a close family, or distract themselves with the routine of work.
 If you're an older adult living alone, your pet was probably your sole companion, and taking care of the animal provided you with a sense of purpose and self-worth.